What went wrong with polls in 2016? Can we trust them now?

 Pollsters weight for characteristics such as age, race, or gender to make sure that their polling sample matches up with census data for those groups in that area.
 But census data can only go so far, Dutwin said, and isn't adept at accounting for likely voters.

-Pollsters were unprepared for White male non-college educated voters to turn out in droves for President Trump — he beat Clinton in that group by the enormous margin of 72 to 23%.
-Trump also won among White, non-college-educated women 62 to 34%.
+Pollsters were unprepared for White male non-college educated voters to turn out in droves for Mr. Trump — he beat Clinton in that group by the enormous margin of 72 to 23%.
+Mr. Trump also won among White, non-college-educated women 62 to 34%.

 "In 2016 there was a strong correlation between education and presidential vote in key states.
 Voters with higher education levels were more likely to support Clinton," according to AAPOR's Evaluation of 2016 Election Polls.
 It also found that surveys were skewed just by who answered the phone.